 An example of a specific video recorded through a feminist lens, is Lauren Riaubia’s Lolipop Chainsaw playthrough via Women and the Body.
 Though there are only a couple of game playthroughs on the account, they’re still worth checking out.

-Despite the fact that Lauren does enjoy the game, as she plays it she does critique the sexist way the main character is designed.
-Her socially constructed body, and her hypersexualized movements are disturbing, but also can be interpreted as a satirical take on how women are presented in the video game industry.
+Despite the fact that Lauren does enjoy the game, she does critique the sexist way the main character is designed.
+Her socially constructed body, and her hypersexualized movements are disturbing, but Lauren states that this can be interpreted as a satirical take on how women are presented in the video game industry.
 Now as the viewer we get to decide whether the satire here is justified, or if it is just another example of men designing half naked women for their own enjoyment; in a way it could be both.
 But this is the genius of a feminist Let’s Play, everything is open to feminist interpretation, whether we agree with Lauren isn’t really the point, and the comment section is there for a reason.

-For gamers who are worried about being triggered, or have their race, condition, or gender belittled in a game they like the look of, the let’s player can test it out for you first, tagging appropriately for triggers.
-And lastly, you know, it would just be so much more fun to watch a video from someone who holds the same values as you, whether they’re talking about a hard hitting topic, talking about a silly story from their childhood, or just silently playing the game.
+For gamers who are worried about anxiety-inducing game content, or have their race, condition, or gender belittled in a game they like the look of, the let’s player can test it out for you first, tagging appropriately for triggers.
+And lastly, you know, it would just be so much more fun to watch a video from someone who holds the same values as you, whether they’re talking about a hard hitting topic, talking about a silly story from their childhood, or just quietly playing the game.

 On top of all that it’s just another way we can get feminism more into the mainstream.
 We have feminist shows and films, and feminist YouTube channels, so let’s extend it as far as we can and roll games into the mix too.